CumulusNetworks/docs/content/cumulus-vx/VMware-vSphere-ESXi.md

    The Cumulus VX OVA image is imported and deployed as a VM.
 After the deployment process is complete, the VM appears in the list of VMs in the left pane.

    {{% notice note %}}

-By default the Cumulus VX OVA defines the CPU, memory and disk requirements.
-If they are manually changed, Cumulus VX requires at least 768MB of RAM and 6GB of disk space.
+   The Cumulus VX OVA image defines the CPU, memory, and disk requirements.
+Cumulus VX requires at least 768MB of RAM and 6GB of disk space.

    {{% /notice %}}

 7. Repeat the previous steps to create two additional VMs: `leaf02` and `spine01`.